-In Egypt, the estimated incidence is approximately 11-14 new cases/100,000 population, death rate of 0.43/100,000 population [6].
+In Egypt, the estimated incidence is approximately 11-14 new cases/100,000 population, with a death rate of 0.43/100,000 population [6].
 Therefore, the TB burden in Egypt is considered low to moderate [7].
 Despite efforts to control the spread of TB in the Egyptian community, it is still a public health issue [6].
 Centers everywhere in Egypt have participated in the screening, diagnosing, notifying, and registering of TB cases under the umbrella of the National Tuberculosis

 Control Program (NTP) [2].
-This is essential for early detection, adequate treatment, and control of spread to new cases [1].
+This is essential for early detection, adequate treatment, and control of the spread of new cases [1].

-The aim of the current work is to assess the TB pattern at Ain Shams University Hospitals (ASUH) and correlate it with the characteristics of TB patients or suspects presenting to the hospital during the period from January 2016 through July 2022.
+The current work aims to assess the TB pattern at Ain Shams University Hospitals (ASUH) and correlate it with the characteristics of TB patients or suspects presenting to the hospital during the period from January 2016 through July 2022.